urob/zmk-config/readme.md

   `global-quick-tap` timeout.
-However, with both a large tapping-term and positional-hold-taps, the behavior is *not* actually sensitive to the `global-quick-tap` timing: All it does is reduce the delay in typing; i.e., variations in typing speed won't affect *what* is being typed but merly *how fast* it appears on the screen.
+However, with both a large tapping-term and positional-hold-taps, the behavior is *not* actually sensitive to the `global-quick-tap` timing: All it does is reduce the delay in typing; i.e., variations in typing speed won't affect *what* is being typed but merely *how fast* it appears on the screen.

 [^3]: The delay is determined by how quickly a key is released and is not directly related to the tapping-term.
 But regardless of its length, most people still find it noticable and disruptive.

+[^4]: E.g, if your WPM is 60 or larger, then the default of 175ms (=10500/60)
+    should work well.
+The rule of thumb is based on an average character length of 4.7 for English words.
+Taking into account 1 extra tap for `space`, this yields a minimum `global-quick-tap-ms` of (60 * 1000) / (5.7 * x) ≈ 10500 / x milliseconds.
+In practice, the rule of thumb tends to be on the safe side, as home row taps tend to be faster than average.